SartHak-0-Sach/Melodify/README.md

-# Welcome to Melodify- Your Ultimate Music Experience! 🎶
+# Welcome to Melodify-Your Ultimate Music Experience! 🎶

 Melodify is not just a music player; it's a symphony of innovation and convenience, crafted using the perfect harmony of HTML, CSS, and Vanilla JavaScript.
 Dive into a world of limitless tunes without any pesky ads - your next go-to place for an exceptional and ad-free music listening experience! 🚀